hrishin/build-pipeline/docs/resources.md

 the container image
 [gcr.io/cloud-builders//gcs-fetcher](https://github.com/GoogleCloudPlatform/cloud-builders/tree/master/gcs-fetcher)
 does not support configuring secrets.

+### Imagestream Resource

+`Imagestream` resource represents an image from OpenShift integrated registry.
+From user standpoint this resource is used as `output` resource from `Task`.
+This resource accepts's the `name:tag` of the image to be produced.
+If the same name is used while pushing an image into OpenShift's integrated registry, it automatically resolves the full registry URL for for given `image`.

+Params that can be added are the following:
+1. `name`: Image name to be tagged as build task output. e.g. application:latest

 Except as otherwise noted, the content of this page is licensed under the [Creative Commons Attribution 4.0 License](https://creativecommons.org/licenses/by/4.0/),